 The SWLS was developed to assess satisfaction with people’s lives as a whole.
 It does not assess satisfaction with specific life domains, such as health or finances, but allows subjects to integrate and weigh these domains however they choose.
 Two studies demonstrate evidence for the reliability and predictive validity of the SWLS.

-Diagnose and Treat Almost Any Mental Health Problem
+Diagnose and Treat Almost Any Mental and Behavioral Health Problem

-Below you will find our 85+ mental health screening tools, which we cultivated from the public domain, based on their clinical usefulness and robust psychometric properties.
-These tests will enrich your ability to make complex diagnostic decisions, formulate measurable treatment goals, and determine whether or not treatment plans are truly effective.
-If you like what you see, and you haven’t already registered, become a Digital Wellness Group member now to get a yearly subscription to our mental health assessment software (valued at $799) for just $369!
+Below you will find HARD COPIES of our testing tools and the RESEARCH supporting their clinical utility, and their psychometric reliability and validity.
+Our tools will further your ability to make complex diagnostic decisions, formulate measurable treatment goals, and determine whether or not treatment plans are truly effective.
+If you like what you see, become a Digital Wellness Group member now.
+REGISTER for FREE!

 ABBREVIATED MENTAL TEST SCORE